yiisoft/validator/docs/guide/customizing-error-messages.md

 ```

 Some rules, however, have multiple error messages and, therefore, overridden via different corresponding options.
 But
-it's easy to differentiate them from the rest of the parameters by `Message` prefix:
+it's easy to differentiate them from the rest of the parameters by `Message` suffix:

 ```php
 new HasLength(